UNDERSTANDING ADDICTION AS A BRAIN DISEASE

-It is as if drugs have high-jacked the brain's natural motivational control circuits, resulting in drug use becoming the sole or at least the top, motivational priority for the individual." - ALAN I. LESHNER, MD in "Addiction is Brain Disease"
+It is as if drugs have high-jacked the brain's natural motivational control circuits, resulting in drug use becoming the sole or at least the top, motivational priority for the individual." - ALAN I. LESHNER, MD in "Addiction as a Brain Disease"

 The High-Jacked Brain

 Because addiction is a complex bio-behavioural disorder whose development and expression depend heavily on social context, addiction treatment inevitably has many different components.
 The symptoms of this brain disease go beyond simply using a lot of drugs/alcohol.
 Addiction has diverse medical, behavioural and social consequences that effect one's ability to function virtually in every life domain.
-Thus, the target outcome for treatment cannot be just reducing drug/alcohol use; it must be restoring the individual to full functioning in the family, at work and in society.
+Thus, the target outcome for treatment cannot be just reducing drug/alcohol use - it must be restoring yourself to fuller functioning in the family, at work and in society.

 Recovery from an addiction involves the reversing of these biological, psychological and social processes.
-Just because addiction is a brain disease does not mean the addict is a hapless victim.
+Just because addiction is a brain disease does not mean you are a hapless victim.
 In fact addiction, for the most part, is a created disease.
-Addiction begins with the voluntary behaviour of using drugs/alcohol (or involvement in other processes) and the addicted person must participate in and take some significant responsibility for their recovery.
+Addiction begins with the voluntary use of drugs/alcohol (or involvement in other processes) and you are invited to participate in and take significant responsibility for your recovery.